Ahmedalaa11-2/MobileAutomation_Using_Appium/README.md

   - Android Studio:https://developer.android.com/studio

   ### Framework Structure
-  - This Framework is designed using POM design pattern "Page Object Model" ,which is classified into:
+   This Framework is designed using POM design pattern "Page Object Model", which is classified into:
-  - ### Main Folder pages package
+  - ### pages package
-     - where it conains page object classes for each page, that have locators and logic implementations for each page
+    Where it conains page object classes for each page, that have locators and logic implementations for each page
   - ###  Test Package :
-     - # Where it contains the tests writtten for the fllowing bussiness flow:
+     Where it contains the tests writtten for the fllowing bussiness flow:
      1. Changing Temperature unit from C to F, along with proper assertions on main Weather screen
      2. Changing Time format from 24 to 12, along with proper assertions on main Weather screen.